 Microsoft is still a household name.
 Bill Gates is obviously well known.
 Windows is still the most famous operating system for PCs.
 X-box 360 has become a leading name in the fast-growing video game market.
 Somehow, though, Microsoft doesn’t seem as dominant as it used to be.
 In fact, I would argue that Microsoft is becoming almost totally reliant on Bill’s last major foray for Microsoft, the X-box.

 Fifteen years ago, when I was in high school, Microsoft was the tech industry’s master.
 Windows was still innovative and Windows 95 was about to change how personal computing was seen and done.
-Be it the operating system or the games like Minecraft shaders, Windows was really the only dominant force in this industry.
+Be it the operating system or the games like Minecraft shaders with minecraft seeds, Windows was really the only dominant force in this industry.
 But this wasn’t going to remain the case.
 Over time, we witnessed the evolution of Apple in terms of operating system and Playstation in terms of gaming.

 I still remember when my high school chemistry teacher began telling me about Linux.
 Still, to this day, I believe the Linux craze was just that, bordering on insane.
 But the cracks were beginning to show in Microsoft’s armor.
 Within a few years, PDAs became popular.
 Microsoft was there though and produced some of the first personal tablets.
 Unfortunately for Microsoft, it was a business-only field.
 Doctors and lawyers carried them, and Palm went away quietly.
 But the laypeople didn’t, quite literally, pick up on the idea.

 Smartphones quickly began running the handheld computing field.
 Once again, Microsoft was late to the table.
 They did show up, but by allowing other companies to dominate the playing field, Microsoft lost out on its chance to dominate another market.
 BlackBerry first ruled the roost and was then beaten out by Apple.
 Now, Google’s Android is considered the major force in handheld computing powerhouses.